TIMETABLE

 Perspectives -

-Semiconductor IndustryThis session will present the latest trends and research in semiconductor-related technologies aimed at achieving carbon neutrality.
+Future of AI and EnergyThis session will present the latest trends and research in semiconductor-related technologies aimed at achieving carbon neutrality.
 It will highlight initiatives by leading industry companies and explore the potential for innovation in Yokohama.

 -